GBond/nginx-app-protect-dynamic-policy-example/README.md

 With the proper Virtual Server block selected, the client request now under the desired policy that was dynamically selected via our customer logic!

 ## How to use this example NGINX App Protect configuration
+1. Install NGINX App Protect WAF (Details here https://docs.nginx.com/nginx-app-protect/).
+2. Backup your existing NGINX App Protect configurations.
+3. Clone this GitHub repository.
+From the cloned repository, copy the *nginx.conf* file into your NGINX App Protect host to this location: */etc/nginx/*.
+Copy the default.conf into */etc/nginx/conf.d/*.
+Modify the example Ip address and user agent regular expression to your desired value.
+4. Reload NGINX.